Film Review: Integrity (2019) 影評《廉政風雲 煙幕》- The Simplest Plot And Trick With Commercial Ambitions

 The invincible enemy of ICAC is turned out to be the most stupid mafia who openly kills his corroborators in a cinematically exaggerated way.

 In technical aspect, its obvious tendency is ''transition within one shot''.
 The most memorable montage is that Hui Chik-yiu's flashback sequence of his divorced wife and a ceased child panned from the door which his wife exists to Hui Chik-yiu and Kong Suet-yee (Karena Lam) in present.
 It's a quite obvious desire of Alan Mak to do transition within one shot visually like many similar solutions in his master piece Infernal Affairs (2002).
-In fact, it's a layered work of different shots in Aftereffect-like VFX softwares.
+In fact, it's a layered work of different shots in Aftereffect-like VFX software.

 I could not get any enlightenment from this film however audience can enjoy luxurious shopping at EMPEROR WATCH & JEWELLERY-like store and life in the gorgeous independent house where managed by EMPEROR GROUP-like estate company in this film.
 The unnecessarily exaggerated cinematic citation of these commercial signatures is something unessential to its story-telling.